Tom DiNapoli: Elections

-2010 election
+2010

 DiNapoli ran for election in November 2010.
 On May 1, 2010, he won the Democratic Rural Conference's Straw Poll by acclamation.
 On May 26, 2010, DiNapoli received the designation of the New York Democratic Party.
 "I'm grateful for your support and I salute your commitment to moving our great state forward.
 It's a commitment I share with each of you," said DiNapoli on the occasion.
 He received the nomination of the Working Families Party for comptroller.

-In November 2010, DiNapoli narrowly won reelection.
-DiNapoli claimed victory early the morning of November 3, and Harry Wilson conceded later in the morning.
+In November 2010, DiNapoli narrowly won the general election.
+DiNapoli claimed victory early the morning of November 3, and Republican challenger Harry Wilson conceded later in the morning.

-2014 election
+2014

 DiNapoli ran for reelection in November 2014.
 On May 21, 2014, he received the nomination of the New York Democratic Party.
 "This office has an important compelling and independent role to play in moving our state forward.
 As New York State Comptroller, I'll continue to go to work every day striving to do right by New Yorkers," said DiNapoli at the Democratic Convention.
 He also received the nomination of the Independence, Working Families and Women's Equality parties for State Comptroller.

 In November 2014, he won reelection, defeating Republican candidate Bob Antonacci.
 DiNapoli received the most votes of any statewide candidate with 2,077,293 votes.

-2018 election
+2018

 DiNapoli ran for reelection for a third full term.
 On May 23, 2018, he received the nomination of the New York Democratic Party.
 "This office has a lot more work to do for a safer, fairer New York.
 As New York State Comptroller, I'll continue to go to work every day striving to do right by New Yorkers," said DiNapoli at the Democratic Convention.
 He also received the nomination of the Independence, Working Families and Women's Equality and Reform parties for State Comptroller.

 In November 2018, he won reelection, defeating Republican candidate Jonathan Trichter, a former Democrat who switched to the GOP.
 DiNapoli once again received the most votes of any statewide candidate with 4,027,886 votes.

-2022 election
+2022

 DiNapoli won reelection to a fourth term.
 He ran unopposed in the primary.

+2026

+On February 6, 2026, DiNapoli received the Democratic nomination for comptroller in the 2026 election.